NSO Pre-Arrival Checklist

 Due Item Explanation Who completes this?
 Campus Contact

-Submit Final High School Transcript
+Submit Final High School and/or College Transcript(s)

 This is the last requirement of your application for admission and will be reviewed by the admission staff; so be sure to keep up the good work and maintain positive academic progress.

-All Students (except exchange students) Admission
+All students (except exchange students) Admission

 Register for Priddy Experience